-His girlfriend wants them to do more together, but he begs her off because he’s struggling right now.
-He doesn’t want to appear poor, but he feels poor.
+His girlfriend wants them to do activities together, but he begs her off because he’s struggling right now.
+He doesn’t want to appear poor, but he feels broke, broken.
 He counts every dollar and laments each expenditure.
 Over the holidays, he’s grumpy because he feels alone, visiting parents in different homes an hour apart.
 When he’s back, he’s stressed because he didn’t get a “real” vacation and hasn’t had alone time in a while.
 His friends invite him to party, but he’s so tired of this lifestyle.
 It’s gotten boring.
-He’s been drinking and smoking for well over fifteen years, and there’s only so many joints he can pass around the corduroy couch with the same stoners day after day.
+He’s been drinking and smoking for well over fifteen years, and there are only so many joints he can pass around the corduroy couch with the same stoners day after day.

 He’s tired of sitting.
 He drives a lot for work, and has snippet conversations with interesting people.
 He just wants to connect, feel heard, feel seen by his girlfriend, the woman he had a crush on.
 Now that he knows her, he realizes she’s still unique, but she’s like all other women: wanting something he can’t provide.
 He’s closed off and despite her warmth and encouragement to talk and open up, he can’t, won’t.
 He shuts down and says she never talks to him.
 He knows when he’s doing this.
 He feels badly every single time he utters the words to her, turns it around, but doesn’t stop himself, as it’s ingrained in their pattern.

 In other words, he’s doing the best he can right now.